UniSwarm/uDevkit-SDK/support/archi/pic24f/README.md

 # PIC24F support

-This architechture support file handle all PIC24F devices.
+This architecture support file handle all PIC24F devices.

+(30 devices on feb 2017)

 Warning do not mix with PIC24FJ or PIC24FV